bzminer/bzminer/README.md

   --lhr_stability INT ...
 Set the LHR Unlock Stability value for each device.
 Lower is more stable, higher is less stable and higher hashrate.
 Default is 100.
   --lhr_exception_reboot      Reboot the pc when an LHR exception happens on a device (device hard reset currently requires pc reboot).
   --allow_stales BOOLEAN      If 0 (default 1), BzMiner will prevent stales from being sent to the pool.
+  --restart_on_disconnect BOOLEAN      If 1 (default 0), BzMiner will restart when a pool unexpectedly disconnects.
+Can be useful when having issues on auto reconnects.
   --throttle INT ...
 Throttle mining on pool 1 (array of devices, or just one value to set all to same). default is 0.
   --throttle1 INT ...
 Throttle mining on pool 1 (array of devices, or just one value to set all to same). default is 0.
   --throttle2 INT ...
 Throttle mining on pool 2 (array of devices, or just one value to set all to same). default is 0.